serverlessresearch/srk/README.md

 readily hackable versions of cloud functions or cloud object storage.
 SRK also plans to include common benchmarks and operational tools, so that launching and evaluating a multi-tenant serverless service is quick and easy.

+## Build
+To build this project, just run:

+  go build

+This will create the srk binary locally.
+To install to your GOPATH:

+  go install

 ## Examples

 ### Cloud Function Benchmark